Mass media in Boise, Idaho: Daily

-Two daily newspapers operate in the area, each with a different primary focus.
-The Idaho Statesman is based in Boise, and primarily focuses on the capital city but is considered the state's primary paper.
-The Statesman is owned by the McClatchy newspaper chain, based in California.

-The Idaho Press-Tribune is based in Nampa, and focuses on Ada and Canyon County (including Caldwell).
+The Idaho Press is the Boise metropolitan area's only daily newspaper.
+It is also the state's largest daily newspaper.
+Headquartered in Nampa, it covers Ada and Canyon counties, which include Boise, Nampa, Caldwell, and Meridian.

+Triweekly

+The Idaho Statesman is based in Boise.
+It became a triweekly publication in 2023.
+It primarily covers the city of Boise.

 Weekly

 The Boise Weekly is an alternative newspaper based in downtown Boise, focusing on news, arts and opinion for the greater Boise area.
+The publication is owned and published by Adams MultiMedia.

+The Emmett Messenger-Index is a weekly newspaper that serves Gem County.
+The publication is owned and published by Adams MultiMedia.

-The publication is owned and published locally.
+The Meridian-Kuna Press is a weekly newspaper that serves the cities of Meridian and Kuna in Ada County.
+The publication is owned and published by Adams MultiMedia.

 The Owyhee Avalanche is a weekly newspaper in Homedale, Idaho, which is published Wednesday mornings and serves the Owyhee County area of Southwestern Idaho.
 It is owned by Owyhee Publishing.

 Tidbits of Boise is a weekly newspaper found in places where people wait: restaurants, doctor's offices, hospitals, car repair centers, and shops.
 It is published locally by Boise Media Group, Inc.